 You will see the progress in your efficiency and eventually, you get the momentum.

 A few weeks later you will have all these keys automated so you do not have to think about them anymore.

-Also, I would like to finish with a short video where Dr. Jordan Peterson explains how to be hyper-efficient.
+Also, I would like to finish with a short video where Dr. Jordan Peterson about the daily productivity routine.

 In case you have questions please let me know.

 I will be more than happy to help you out.

 Also if you have something to add, feel free to do so in the comment section below.